 It refers to the ability of a person to solve various general or aptitude problems.
 This factor can be assessed by analyzing the individual’s responses to various hypothetical problems, and their ability to reach the conclusion.

-Research Method Differences of Spearman’s Theory of Intelligence and Thurstone’s Theory of Intelligence
+Research Method: Spearman’s Theory of Intelligence vs Thurstone’s Theory of Intelligence

 Hans Eysenck, a British psychologist known for his work in the psychology of intellectual development and personality, explained the variations in the conclusion derived from Thurstone and Spearman.
 He said that the conflict between the two findings is because of the differences in the research technique of both theories.
 Firstly, it may be because of variation in the sample population of both theories.
 Spearman conducted his research on random people that usually consisted of children, while Thurston’s research sample only consisted of students.
 The second reason maybe because of the different choices of various mental tests used in their research.
 The tests that Spearman used in his study were quite different from each other because if the tests were identical to each other, the “s” factor (specific ability) may have overlapped, which would have resulted in additional correlations among the different variables, while the tests that Thurstone used in his research were almost identical with each other.
 According to Thurstone’s theory of intelligence, the seven primary mental abilities are independent of each other, but when Thurstone conducted his primary mental abilities tests on the group of children with heterogeneous intellectual abilities, he failed to prove that the seven primary mental abilities were separate from each other, instead, he discovered the presence of the g factor.
 He further did the statistical analysis and managed to explain this contradiction.
 He proposed that there exist both the general factor and seven primary specific mental abilities.
 This final interpretation of his theory helped the other psychologists develop various hierarchical and multiple intelligence theories.
 Hence, we can not say that Thurstone’s theory fully challenges the ‘general intelligence’ concept of Spearman’s two-factor theory of intelligence.